hetk987/E-Voting/README.md

 Contributions to the E-Voting Android Application are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.
 I value and appreciate your contributions to making this application even better.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [The Unlicense](LICENSE).
 Please see the LICENSE file for more details.

 ## Disclaimer
 This application is intended for demonstration and educational purposes only.
 It should not be used for actual elections or critical voting processes without appropriate security measures and legal compliance.